pcingola/pygnome/TO_DO.md

 # To do
-- Add INFO field
+- VCF Fomat class
-- Change INFO value
+- VcfGenotypes: do not split unless needed